gohugoio/hugo/docs/content/community/press.md

 weight: 20
 ---

+### Help keep this list up to date

+Know of a post, article or tutorial on hugo?
+[Add it to this list](https://github.com/spf13/hugo/edit/master/docs/content/community/press.md).

+## Press and Articles

 Hugo has been featured in the following Blog Posts, Press and Media.

 | Title                                                                                                                                                                     | Author                                                        | Date         |